 Communications and spacecraft operations

 During each orbit, Mars Express spends some time turned towards the planet for instrument observations and some time turned towards Earth for communications with ground stations.

 Data collected by the orbiter instruments is transmitted to an ESA ground station at New Norcia near Perth, Australia, at a rate of up to 230 kbps.
 Between 0.5 and 5 Gbits of scientific data is downlinked from the spacecraft to Earth every day.

-After about six months, the processed data will be sent to the European Space Research and Technology Centre (ESTEC) in the Netherlands for placing in a publicly available Mars Express science data archive.
+After about six months, the processed data are placed in a publicly available Mars Express science data archive.

 Information on the health and position of the spacecraft is included in a separate data stream.
 The Mars Express operations team at ESOC use this information, together with the forthcoming operational needs of the instruments, to work out new commands to instruct the spacecraft how to behave over the coming months.
 The new commands are sent to the spacecraft via the Perth ground station.

 Mars Express completed its nominal mission lifetime after being in orbit around the Red Planet for one Martian year, 687 Earth days, and is still operating today.